Intravascular hemolysis

 Intravascular hemolysis describes hemolysis that happens mainly inside the vasculature.
-As a result, the contents of the red blood cell are released into the general circulation, leading to hemoglobinemia and increasing the risk of ensuing hyperbilirubinemia.
+As a result, the contents of the red blood cell (RBC) are released into the general circulation, leading to hemoglobinemia and increasing the risk of ensuing hyperbilirubinemia.

 Mechanism

-Intravascular hemolysis is the state when the red blood cell ruptures as a result of the complex of complement autoantibodies attached (fixed) on the surfaces of RBCs attack and rupture RBCs' membranes, or a parasite such as Babesia exits the cell that ruptures the RBC's membrane as it goes.
+Intravascular hemolysis is when red blood cells rupture as a result of the complex of complement autoantibodies attached (fixed) on the surfaces of RBCs attack and rupture RBCs' membranes, or a parasite such as Babesia exits the cells and ruptures the RBC's membranes as it leaves.

-Upon RBC's rupture, components of which are released and circulating in the blood plasma.
+Upon an RBC's rupture, components of the cell are released and circulate in the blood plasma.

-These components comprise hemoglobin and others.
+These components include hemoglobin and others.
 At this stage, the hemoglobin is called free hemoglobin.
-Free hemoglobin (also called naked hemoglobin) is the un-bound hemoglobin that is not enclosed in the red blood cell.
+Free hemoglobin (also called naked hemoglobin) is the unbound hemoglobin that is not enclosed in the red blood cell.
 The naked hemoglobin is devoid of its anti-oxidant sentries that are normally available within the RBC.
-Free hemoglobin is thus vulnerable to be oxidized.
+Free hemoglobin is thus vulnerable to being oxidized.

 When the serum concentration of free hemoglobin is within the physiologic range of haptoglobin, the potential deleterious effects of free hemoglobin are prevented because haptoglobin will bind to "free hemoglobin" forming a complex of "free hemoglobin-haptoglobin" evidenced by reduced amount of haptoglobin.
 However, during hyper-hemolytic conditions or with chronic hemolysis, haptoglobin is depleted so the remaining free hemoglobin readily distribute to tissues where it might be exposed to oxidative conditions, thus some of the ferrous heme (FeII), the oxygen-binding component of hemoglobin, of the free hemoglobin are oxidized and becoming met-hemoglobin (ferric hemoglobin).
 In such conditions, heme along with globin chains can be released from further oxidization of met-hemoglobin (ferric Hb).
 In which, the free heme can then accelerate tissue damage by promoting peroxidative reactions and activation of inflammatory cascades.
 At this time, hemopexin, another plasma glycoprotein come to bind with heme with its privilege of high heme affinity, forming a complex of heme-hemopexin, which is non-toxic, and travel together to a receptor on hepatocytes and macrophages within the spleen, liver and bone marrow.
 (Note that the "free hemoglobin-haptoglobin" complex is taken up by hepatocytes and, to the lesser extent, macrophages.)
 Thereafter, these complexes will undergo the metabolic mechanisms like extravascular hemolysis.